EllianAbe/SyntroPy/experiments/ac/readme.md

 **Main Concepts**
 -----------------

-### State Machine
+### Event-Driven State Machine

-The air conditioner's state is managed using a finite state machine (FSM) approach.
-The FSM is implemented in `states.py` and defines the possible states of the air conditioner, such as `ON`, `OFF`, `COOLING`, and `HEATING`.
-The FSM ensures that the air conditioner can only transition between valid states.
+The air conditioner's state is managed using an event-driven state machine approach.
+The state machine is implemented in states.py and defines the possible states of the air conditioner, such as ON, OFF, COOLING, and HEATING.
+The state machine responds to events, such as remote control button presses or temperature changes, and transitions between states accordingly.

 ### Parallelism

 To simulate the air conditioner's operation, we use parallelism to run multiple tasks concurrently.
-The `server.py` file uses the `threading` module to create separate threads for running the air conditioner's control logic and the API server.
+The `server.py` file uses the `threading` module to create separate threads for running the air conditioner's control logic and the API server.]

+### State Base Class

+The `State` base class is a crucial component of the air conditioner's state machine.
+It serves as an abstraction, defining the common interface and behavior for all states.

+#### Interface

+The `State` base class defines an interface that all concrete states must implement.
+This interface includes two methods:

+* `handle(self, air_conditioner)`: This method is called when the air conditioner is in a particular state.
+It allows the state to perform any necessary actions or transitions.
+* `on_event(self, air_conditioner, event)`: This method is called when an event occurs, such as a button press or a temperature change.
+It allows the state to respond to the event and potentially transition to a new state.

+By defining this interface, the `State` base class ensures that all concrete states have a consistent structure and behavior.

+#### Abstraction

+The `State` base class also provides abstraction, hiding the implementation details of the concrete states.
+This allows the air conditioner's control logic to interact with the states without knowing the specific details of each state.

+For example, the `AirConditioner` class can call the `handle` method on the current state without knowing whether it's an `OffState`, `CoolingState`, or `HeatingState`.
+This decouples the control logic from the specific states, making the system more modular and easier to maintain.

+#### Benefits

+The `State` base class provides several benefits:

+**Encapsulation**: The state's behavior and data are encapsulated within the state object, making it easier to modify or replace states without affecting the rest of the system.
+**Polymorphism**: The `State` base class allows for polymorphic behavior, where different states can respond to the same events or method calls in different ways.
+**Extensibility**: Adding new states is straightforward, as they can simply implement the `State` interface and be used by the air conditioner's control logic.

+By using a base class to define the state interface and behavior, we can create a more modular, extensible, and maintainable state machine.

 ### API